 If you’re a business owner or in a management position, focus on the tasks that can only be done by you and delegate the rest to others.

 Other tasks can be automated.
 For instance, you can set up email filters to automatically delete certain types of emails.
 A great resource for reducing time spent on computer-based tasks is the “If This, Then That” (IFTT) website.
 Use this tool to create recipes that streamline many services like Facebook, Evernote, Fitbit, Twitter, and Dropbox.
 To get started, enter a site/device that you regularly use, and IFTT will provide a number of ideas for automating these processes.

 In addition to IFTT, there are a number of tools you can use to reduce the amount of time you spend in front of a computer.

-Rescue Time is a time-management program that monitors what you do on a computer and provides a daily report of your productivity.
+Rescue Time is a time-management program and productivity tool that monitors what you do on a computer and provides a daily report of your productivity.